top of page

 We Can Help

 We support our clients to live a more harmonious life based in self-acceptance.
-We take an integrative approach using evidence-based therapies like Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT), Emotionally Focussed Therapy (EFT) and others so you can begin to sit more comfortably in your own skin (and hopefully take a breath).
+We use evidence-based therapies like Internal Family Systems (IFS), Attachment Focused EMDR (AF-EMDR), Acceptance and Commitment Therapy (ACT), Emotionally Focussed Therapy (EFT) and others so you can begin to sit more comfortably in your own skin (and hopefully take a breath).

 bottom of page